project-gemmi/gemmi/docs/symmetry.rst

 Reciprocal space
 ----------------

-Reciprocal asymmetric unit also could be choosen in different ways, but both CCP4 and cctbx are consistent here, and gemmi is consistent with them.
+The reciprocal asymmetric unit can also be chosen in various ways.
+Gemmi is consistent with both CCP4 and cctbx here (but some programs, such as TNT, use different ASU choice).

 .. doctest::